CatalystCode/Custom-Vison-Service/README.md

 Change your URL to use a string format placeholder.
 In your IRIS portal, go to the Performance tab, select an Iteration on the left side and click on Evalution URL.

 Your url will look like this and either contain the string 'url' or 'image'.
-If you have an image URL, use 'url'; If you have an image file, use 'image'.
 ```
 "https://customvisionppe.azure-api.net/v1.0/Prediction/bccc6a..../url?iterationId=f5b74fd3..."
 ```